6.3 Classifying Human Variation

 Populational Approach

 By the middle of the 20th century, scientists started advocating a populational approach to classifying Homo sapiens.
 This approach is based on the idea that the breeding population is the only biologically meaningful group.
-The is the unit of evolution, and it includes people who have mated and produced offspring together for many generations.
+The breeding population is the unit of evolution, and it includes people who have mated and produced offspring together for many generations.
 As a result, members of the same breeding population should share many genetic traits.
 You would also expect them to have many of the same phenotypic traits, because of their similar genetic makeup.

 While the populational approach makes sense in theory, in reality, it can rarely be applied, because most human populations are not closed breeding populations.
 Some people have always selected mates from outside their local population (even mating with archaic humans such as Neanderthals).
 This tendency has increased dramatically in recent centuries with the advent of efficient means of traveling long distances.
 As a consequence, there are very few remaining distinct breeding populations within the human species.